For Banks & Arrangers

 With Act IDs

-Transaction A: Offshore wind energy projects ACT-A-7K4M2Q
+Transaction A: Offshore wind energy projects ACT-U-W4G2UF

-Transaction B: Offshore wind generation facilities ACT-A-7K4M2Q
+Transaction B: Offshore wind generation facilities ACT-U-W4G2UF

-Transaction C: Wind energy (offshore) ACT-A-7K4M2Q
+Transaction C: Wind energy (offshore) ACT-U-W4G2UF

-Transaction D: Marine wind electricity generation ACT-A-7K4M2Q
+Transaction D: Marine wind electricity generation ACT-U-W4G2UF

 Immediate comparability.
 No interpretation needed.